ItamarCorsia/LinguaChat/README.md

 - Profile Management: Users can update their profile details (email, password, or picture) anytime.

-# The directory ScreensAsImg have all the screen shots of all the screens.
+### The directory ScreensAsImg have all the screen shots of all the screens.

-# Screen Flow
 # Screen Flow

 ## Welcome Screen